-Marble-size AQUACIDE Pellets sink directly to the bottom, visibly expand over a period of several hours to a day, and stratify a layer of herbicide at the bottom.
+Marble-size Aquacide Pellets sink directly into the weed bed, visibly expand over a period of several hours to a day, and stratify a layer of herbicide where the weeds grow.
 Herbicide is released slowly in controlled amounts.
-As weeds grow herbicide is absorbed through leaves, stems, and roots.
-Herbicide absorption is quite rapid, occurring in just a few hours under good growing conditions.
-Once absorbed the herbicide is translocated throughout the weed to the growing parts of leaves
+As weeds grow herbicide is absorbed through leaves, stems and roots.
+Herbicide absorption is quite rapid, just a few hours under good growing conditions.
+Once absorbed, the herbicide moves throughout the weed to the growing parts of leaves and roots.
+Growth at these parts is halted and the weed dies.
+Kills the entire weed roots and all.
+Initial effects occur in 7 to 10 days.
+Initial effects include brittle stems and curling leaf tips.
+Under optimum conditions full weed kill occurs in 3 to 5 weeks.
+Dead weeds sink to the bottom and decompose.

-AQUACIDE Pellets are effective any time susceptible weeds are actively growing.
-When applied in spring and early summer, less material is required, less dead weeds occur, and a longer weed free period will result.
-Successful applications can be made to actively growing weeds in late summer and fall.
-The full effect of late season applications may not be fully evident until the following season.
-Applications to well established perennial weeds, such as Cattails or Water Lilies, may require a second application in 3 to 5 weeks if weeds show signs of recovery.
+Early season applications to perennial weeds, such as Cattails or Water Lilies, while growing below the surface, may require 3 to 4 lbs. per 1000 sq. ft. at a 4 foot depth.
+A second application may be necessary in 3 to 5 weeks if weeds show signs of recovery.
 Heavy clay, mud, or silt build up may reduce root absorption by effectively sealing the roots.
 Early season application or more than one application may overcome this problem.
-Water movement in the form of currents or bottom springs may wash herbicide from the treatment site and reduce effectiveness.
+Water movement in the form of currents or bottom springs may wash the herbicide from the treatment site, reducing effectiveness.

 The most comprehensive up to date review of 2,4-D is contained in the EPA re-registration eligibility decision for 2,4-D. This document states; "2,4-D has a reputation as a selective and economical means to remove invasive plants, enhance the growth and recovery of desirable native vegetation, restore water quality and improve fish and wildlife habitat."